antonfirsov/docs/2024/07-Jul/why-and-how-to-execute-graph-ql-queries-in-dotnet/why-and-how-to-execute-graph-ql-queries-in-dotnet.md

 dotnet tool install StrawberryShake.Tools --local
 ```

 In GraphQL, APIs are defined by a schema.
 This is similar to how OpenAPI is used to document REST endpoints.
 Like OpenAPI, you can use the schema to generate the code for .NET clients that are ready "out of the box" to consume their owned data.
 This is how Strawberry Shake will generate a client for us based on the schema.
-To download the GraphQL schema and generate the client code specifying the client name "StartrekClient", run the following command:
+The Startrek GraphQL API is running locally, and accessible at `http://localhost:5000/graphql`.
+To download the GraphQL schema, and generate the client code specifying the client name "StartrekClient", run the following command:

 ```powershell
 dotnet graphql init http://localhost:5000/graphql -n StartrekClient